Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-02/readme.md

 ## Success criteria

-- The source PostgreSQL server has been verified to run version 9.5 or higher, ensuring compatibility with Azure Database Migration Service.
+- The source PostgreSQL server has been verified to run version 9.5 or higher, ensuring compatibility with the migration service in Azure Database for PostgreSQL.
 - Network connectivity between the source and target servers has been confirmed, allowing secure and reliable data transfer.
 - All required extensions and server parameters have been identified and successfully enabled on the target Azure Database for PostgreSQL flexible server.